VEClassrooms/backend-internship-challenge-autumn2023/README.md

 * Search in FileName, FirstName and LastName.
 * The search should be done on the server (not in the browser).
 * Implement search as good as you can.
+Think about how the user would like the search to work.

 ## Submit your contribution